alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 You don't need to follow these rules for processed woods like plywood or other packaging materials like cardboard.

+$CTA

-^You can use a packing service or freight forwarder to help you meet your packaging requirements.^
+You can use a packing service or freight forwarder to help you meet your packaging requirements.

+$CTA

 ##Import solid wood packaging